DavidJFigueroa/classicFlix-Angular-App/README.md

     - Deletes the user's profile.
     - Returns the result of the deletion operation.

-14. `private extractResponseData(res: any): any` (Private):

-    - Extracts response data from an HTTP response.

-15. `private handleError(error: HttpErrorResponse): any` (Private):
-    - Handles HTTP error responses and logs them.

 ## Running unit tests

 Run `ng test` to execute the unit tests via [Karma](https://karma-runner.github.io).